 Alkanes with more than two carbon atoms can provide more than one derived group.
 For example, two groups can be derived from propane; namely the propyl group is derived by removal of a terminal hydrogen, and 1-methylethyl or isopropyl group is derived by removal of hydrogen from the central atom.
-Alkyl groups such as methyl (CH_3 -), ethyl (CH_3CH_2 -), and propyl ($CH_3CH_2CH_2$ -) are usually attached to the longest continuous carbon chain (Clark, 2000).
+Alkyl groups such as methyl (CH3-), ethyl (CH3CH2-), and propyl (CH3CH2-) are usually attached to the longest continuous carbon chain (Clark, 2000).

-Chemistry Students' Performance on IUPAC Nomenclature of Chemical Compounds
+Chemistry Students' Performance on IUPAC Nomenclature of Chemical Compounds are among.

-A careful look at Hofstein, Bybee, and Legro (1992) research work has revealed that the performance of science students depends on several factors of which the school environment and teaching and learning materials and equipment are among.
 This gives an indication that the type of school attended by a student has as influence on his or her performance on IUPAC nomenclature of chemical compounds.
 Baah's (2009) study conducted in Ghana found the following: